Skip to main content

 For men experiencing symptoms associated with low testosterone, often termed andropause, Testosterone Replacement Therapy (TRT) can significantly improve vitality.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method ensures a steady delivery of the hormone, mimicking the body’s natural pulsatile release to some extent.
 The objective is to restore testosterone levels to a healthy physiological range, alleviating symptoms such as reduced libido, diminished energy, and mood disturbances.

-To maintain the body’s inherent and preserve fertility, many protocols incorporate Gonadorelin.
+To maintain the body’s inherent testosterone production and preserve fertility, many protocols incorporate Gonadorelin.
 This peptide, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins, in turn, signal the testes to continue their natural function, preventing testicular atrophy and supporting sperm production, which can be suppressed by exogenous testosterone administration.

 Testosterone Replacement Therapy for men often includes Gonadorelin to preserve natural production and fertility alongside testosterone injections.